Hermione Gingold: Postwar

 She appeared in cameo roles in British films, of which Sherrin singles out The Pickwick Papers (1952), in which she played the formidable schoolmistress, Miss Tompkins.
 Gingold became well known to BBC radio audiences in "Mrs Doom's Diary" in the weekly show Home at Eight; this was a parody of the radio soap opera Mrs Dale's Diary in the manner of the Addams Family with Gingold as Drusilla Doom and Alfred Marks as her sepulchral husband.

-Between 1951 and 1969 Gingold worked mostly in the US.
-Her first engagement there was at the Brattle Theatre in Cambridge, Massachusetts in It's About Time, a revue that incorporated some of her London material.
-In December 1953, she opened in John Murray Anderson's Almanac which made her an instant Broadway success and for which she won the Donaldson Award in 1954.
+Between 1951 and 1969, Gingold worked mostly in the US.
+Her first engagement there was at the Brattle Theatre in Cambridge, Massachusetts, in It's About Time, a revue that incorporated some of her London material.
+In December 1953, she opened in John Murray Anderson's Almanac, which made her an instant Broadway success and for which she won the Donaldson Award in 1954.
 She also became a regular guest on talk shows.
 Her jazz cabaret album la gingold, with musical direction by Buster Davis, was released in 1956.

 She continued making films, playing a London "sporting lady" in Around the World in 80 Days (1956), and won a Golden Globe Award for Best Supporting Actress for her performance in the 1958 film Gigi.
 In the film, she sang "I Remember It Well" with Maurice Chevalier.
-She said "It was my first American film, and I was very nervous."
+She said, "It was my first American film, and I was very nervous."
 Chevalier put her at ease.
-"I had to sing, and I hadn't got a great voice, but with him, I felt the greatest prima donna in the world."
-Gingold followed this with another hit film Bell, Book and Candle, also 1958.
+"I had to sing, and I hadn't got a great voice, but with him, I felt [like] the greatest prima donna in the world."
+Gingold followed this with another hit film, Bell, Book and Candle, also 1958.
 She played the haughty Eulalie Mackecknie Shinn in The Music Man (1962), starring Robert Preston and Shirley Jones.

 In October 1963, Gingold opened in Arthur Kopit's Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad, playing a monstrously possessive mother driving her son crazy.
 She played the role in the London production in 1965.
-Reviewing the latter, and noting that the first night had been greeted with cheering at the end, the critic Philip Hope-Wallace wrote:
+Reviewing the latter, and noting that the first night had been greeted with cheering at the end, critic Philip Hope-Wallace wrote:

 It marks, of course, the return of Hermione Gingold, which would be cause enough for cheering.
 Blatant as ever, deafeningly loud, strutting like a parody of every tragedy queen, male or female, since time began, she was in splendid relishing form, her lips drawn back over fangs and her voice swooping campingly through a whole two octaves of sneer.